3MFConsortium/spec_displacement/3MF Displacement Extension.md

 **contenttype** - The only supported content types are JPEG and PNG, as more specifically specified in the 3MF core spec under the [6.1.
 Thumbnail](https://github.com/3MFConsortium/spec_core/blob/master/3MF%20Core%20Specification.md#61-thumbnail) section.

-**channel** - The channel attribute selects which of the RGB channels defines the displacement texture.
+**channel** - The channel attribute selects which of the R, G, B, or A channels defines the displacement texture.

 If the specification says that a certain value is sampled from the texture’s R channel, but the referenced texture is only monochromatic, the grayscale channel MUST be used.
 Similarly, color values sampled from a monochromatic texture MUST be interpreted as if all R, G, B color channels shared the same grayscale value.

-If the channel attribute is not specified, it defauls to the G-green channel for RGB images, or to the gray scale channel for monochromatic images.
+If the channel attribute is not specified, it defauls to the G-green channel for RGB images, or to the grayscale channel for monochromatic images.

-The alpha channel that might be optionally specified in PNG images MUST be ignored for the displacement texture.

 The displacement texture values range are independent from the image coding range, either 8-bit or 16-bit, and normalized to [0, 1] range.
 The normalized displacement values are obtained by dividing each channel by 2<sup>n</sup>-1, where n is the number of bits per channel.
 For example, in an 8-bit image the pixel values MUST be divided by 255.